brandonyap/pats_ios/README.md

 # Patients with Alzeimers Tracking System (PATS)
 The Patients with Alzeimers Tracking System was developed for our final design course (ENGG_41X0) at the University of Guelph.
-This portion of the project contains a setup for the API and MySQL server to be ran in a Docker Container.
+This portion of the project contains the source code for an iOS app for the management of the system.
 The repositories associated with this project are all imported from Bitbucket and may contain Bitbucket pipeline files.

 ## Associated Respositories
 - https://github.com/brandonyap/pats_api